Jack-Gledhill/robojack/README.md

-# robojack
+# RoboJack

-A Discord bot that does cool things in servers I like
+RoboJack is just a personal bot I made for myself.
+It does a few misc things here and there.